 - the UL or DL RF retuning time [11, TS 38.133] as defined by higher layer parameters switchingTimeUL and switchingTimeDL of SRS-SwitchingTimeNR,

-- it does not collide with any previous SRS transmissions, or interruption due to UL or DL RF retuning time.
+- it does not collide with any previous SRS transmissions, or interruption due to UL or DL RF retuning time, except if the previous SRS transmission is in the same cell c and the UE reports SRS-StayInTargetCC for the corresponding band combination.

 otherwise, n-th SRS transmission is dropped, where N is the reported capability as the minimum time interval in unit of symbols, between the DCI triggering and aperiodic SRS transmission.